Outerra/comm/intergen/Readme.md

     //declare all base methods + any extra ones
 ```

+### Asynchronous access, multithreading

+WIP:
+Client context running in different thread, process or remotely
+Methods with no out-type arguments can be invoked asynchronously (blocking/non-blocking versions?)
+Methods marked thread-safe can be invoked in non-blocking mode from contexts in separate threads

 ### Additional constructs recognized by intergen

 The intergen parser recognizes the following constructs that help in controlling what should be included in the generated interface header files: